GUIDE 2024

 More than ninety percent of whites, Blacks, and Asians in the American workforce are twenty-five years old and have a high school diploma.

-Seventy-six percent of Hispanics have a high school diploma among the same age group.
-However, higher education was most prevalent among Asians aged twenty-five years and older, with sixty-three percent of Asians holding a Bachelor’s degree or higher.
+Seventy-six percent of Hispanics in the same age group have a high school diploma.
+However, higher education was most prevalent among Asians aged twenty-five years and older, with sixty-three percent holding a Bachelor’s degree or higher.

 Age Disparity

-Between 2019 and 2029, the number of employees over the age of 75 is expected to increase, while the number of employees aged 16 to 24 is expected to decrease.
+Between 2019 and 2029, the number of employees over 75 is expected to increase, while the number of employees aged 16 to 24 is expected to decrease.

-According to the U.S. Bureau of Labor Statistics, the amount of employed individuals aged 75 and older is expected to grow by 93.7 percent.
+According to the U.S. Bureau of Labor Statistics, employed individuals aged 75 and older are expected to grow by 93.7 percent.
 However, the employment rate for people between 16 and 24 is estimated to drop by 7.7 percent.

 Age and Race